Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 - it can be reasonably expected that the defendant, through the continuation of his or her acts, will diminish the value of the exclusive right in the trademark.

-Before a preliminary injunction is issued, the plaintiff will be given an opportunity to respond to the allegations if such delay will not entail a risk of damage.
+Before a preliminary injunction is issued, the defendant will be given an opportunity to respond to the allegations if such delay will not entail a risk of damage.
 A preliminary injunction may generally be rendered only if the plaintiff provides security to the court.
 When the infringement case is adjudicated, the court will decide if the injunction will remain in force.

 To prevent imminent infringement, the rules regarding injunctions, orders to provide information, infringement investigations and criminal liability also apply in relation to attempts and preparations to commit acts that constitute trademark infringement.